Last editedApr 20238 min read

 Setting up a merchant account and payment gateway will usually take around 3 – 4 weeks.
 However, some payment gateway providers like PayPal and Stripe let you sign up without a merchant account and get started straight away.

 While most payment gateways offer help setting up a merchant account, obtaining one can still be a long and complex process - particularly if you’re a new or small business going through the process for the first time.
+With GoCardless, our award-winning customer support team are there to help you.

 2. How much do you want to spend on a payment gateway?